parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

 </div>

 ### National Key Scheme
   - Allows people with disabilities to unlock over 9,000 accessible public toilets across the UK.
-- The key is called a **Radar Key** and can be purchased via the Disability Rights UK website.
+  - The key is called a **Radar Key** and can be purchased via the [Disability Rights UK](https://www.disabilityrightsuk.org/radar-keys?srsltid=AfmBOophjHsd-3Hg87Sw7Q3ebdt_t7h-HI0iKErqzf9-Pxg46jZt8qaK) website.
   - The website also provides a regional list of participating toilets.
   - The **Urinary Symptoms** pages may also be helpful for additional support.

 ---

 ## Flying and Travelling Abroad

-- Parkinson’s should not stop you from planning holidays or flying abroad.
-- With good planning and consideration of extra needs, many people with Parkinson’s continue to enjoy travel and breaks.
-- Taking extra steps in preparation can reduce travel worries and make the experience smoother.
+Flying and travelling abroad with Parkinson’s is still possible, with many people still enjoying breaks and holidays.
+The condition should not stop you from arranging new holidays in the future.
+There are some extra things to think about when planning that can help to reduce potential worries.

 ### Am I Safe to Travel?

-- **Consult your GP or Parkinson’s specialist team before traveling.** They can advise on managing your medication while away, especially if crossing time zones.
+  - **Consult your GP or Parkinson’s specialist team before traveling.** It is recommended that you speak with your GP or Parkinson’s specialist team about your travel plans so they can provide their advice.
+This may include how to best manage medication whilst you are away.
-- **Take an extra week’s supply of medication** in your carry-on luggage to avoid issues if baggage is lost or delayed.
+  - **Take an extra week’s supply of medication** It is wise to take an extra week’s worth of medication with you.
+Keep this in your carry-on baggage in case of lost baggage or delays.
   - **Keep medicines and medical equipment in original, clearly labelled packaging.**
-- **Carry a medical letter or summary** from your GP or specialist outlining your condition and medication, which can be useful if you feel unwell abroad or are stopped at security/customs.
+  - **Carry a medical letter or summary** Your GP can provide you with a medical letter or medical summary outlining that you have Parkinson’s and the medication you are taking.
+This might be needed if you feel ill whilst abroad or if you are stopped at security or customs.
+Please note your GP practice may charge for writing such a letter, as this service is not typically covered by the NHS.
+Alternatively, you could take a copy of a recent letter from a visit to your specialist if it contains up to date details of your condition and medications.
+Having a medical letter outlining your condition and medications is also a good idea if you have been prescribed tablets for sleep, anxiety, or pain.
+These medications are closely monitored in the UK and other countries.
-- Inform the travel company of your condition **at least 48 hours before your trip** to arrange any support you might need.
+  - **Inform the travel company of your condition** at least 48 hours before your trip.
+This will allow the company to provide the best possible support to you during your journey.

----

 ### Can I Fly?

-- Parkinson’s does **not** prevent you from flying.
-- Flying may be more challenging due to symptoms like stiffness, walking difficulties, anxiety, or sleep issues.
+- Parkinson’s does not stop someone from flying.
+It is important however to consider that symptoms may make it more difficult (e.g. stiffness or walking problems) or be made worse (e.g. anxiety, sleep).
-- Stay hydrated during the flight to reduce symptoms.
+- If you are flying, it is important to stay hydrated to reduce symptoms.
+Therefore, drink plenty of fluids to prevent dehydration.
-- Consider booking seats with extra legroom or near the front of the plane.
+- You may want to book a seat at the front of the plane, or in a seat where you can have extra leg room.
-- It is illegal in the UK and Europe for airlines to refuse boarding due to disability.
+- It is against the law within England and Europe for an airline to prevent anyone booking or boarding a flight due to a disability.

 <div class="video-container">
 <iframe